Mark 8

 Passage Analysis

 Mark 8:23.
 “And having taken … out of the village ...”
-People will just see the result, but not how the Lord healed the man.
-The Lord Jesus did not come to be famous and make a show, so He took this man out of the village to heal him (See Comments Mark 7: 36).
+People will just see the result, but not how the Lord Jesus healed the man.
+The Lord Jesus did not come to be famous or make a show, so He took this man out of the village to heal him (see Comments Mark 7:36).

-"and when He had spit on his eyes"; here the Lord uses the same way as in Mark 7:31-37 where He heals a man that is deaf and has a speech impediment.
-(See Comments Mark 7:31-36).
+“And having spit upon his eyes …” Here, the Lord Jesus uses the same way as in Mark 7:31-37, where He healed a man who was deaf and had a speech impediment (see Comments Mark 7:31-36).

-Q: Why did the Lord ask, “Do you see anything?”
-A: The Bible does not tell clearly about this man.
-The Bible always tells that healing is according to the person’s faith, but in this case, it did not tell much about the man; it could be many speculations, but all things are according to faith.
+Q: Why does the Lord Jesus ask in this verse, “Do you see anything?”
+A: The Bible does not clearly tell us about this man himself.
+The Bible always says that healing is according to a person’s faith, but in this case, it doesn’t tell us much about the man.
+This healing could lead to many speculations, but all things are according to faith.

 Mark 8:24.
 “I see people; for I perceive them as trees, walking.”
-Also, remember, the blind man’s hand touched everything.
-You can see by touching, but you don’t understand; when you see by hand, the shape of an object is not precise.
-When the man first saw objects by eyes, not by hand, how could the man interpret what can be seen by eyes and by hand to match them out?
-He touched people; he touched objects, and now he uses his eyes to see.
-Nothing will be clear; that is why the second touch was needed, to help him absorb between the eyes-seeing and hands-seeing, and come across each other and know what it is that he sees.
-Remember his confusion of mind as well; the man seeing by hand, and now he becomes the man seeing by eyes; it is a common confusion.
+Also, remember the blind man’s hand has touched everything.
+He can see now with his eyes, but he doesn’t understand what he sees, since he used to understand by hand touching.
+When you see by hand touching, the shape of the objects is not clear.
+When the man first sees objects with his eyes, not by hand, how can he interpret what he sees and match it against what he used to see by hand?
+He touched people; he touched the objects.
+Now he uses his eyes to see; nothing will be clear.
+That is why the second touch from the Lord Jesus is needed to help the man bring together the eyes-seeing and hand-seeing, so they come together, and he knows what he sees.
+Remember the confusion of mind as well: the man sees by hand and becomes the man who sees by eyes; it is a common confusion.

 Mark 8:25.
-This second touch from the Lord was done to eliminate the confusion and make the man see clear; now, the second touch helps two to become one; it is no longer confusion between the hand seeing and eye seeing, and the man can live on further in life.
-From the mind that the Lord put two things into one, no crossing to be used; that is why the Bible says that the man sees clearly.
+This second touch from the Lord Jesus was done to eliminate the confusion and make the man see distinctly.
+Now, the second touch helps two seeing to become one.
+There is no longer confusion between hand-seeing and eye-seeing; the man can continue to live further in life.
+In the brain, the Lord Jesus made two things become one, with no crossing to be used; that is why the Bible says that the man saw everything distinctly.

 Mark 8:26. "...
 Do not even enter the village"; Q: Why would the Lord command him not even to enter the village?
-A: Now, the Lord wants to help the man not create confusion for himself; he was still not ready yet to know the difference between good persons and bad persons.
-If he went into the village, people would ask him questions, and it could create confusion in him and even shake his faith; that is a human weakness.
-When the ear hears many things, even what you know by heart can become confusion, and the man is blind, his confusion will become even easier.
-The Lord did not tell him to follow Him.
+A: Now the Lord Jesus wants to help the man, not create confusion for himself.
+He is not yet ready to know the difference between good people and bad people.
+If he goes to the village, people will ask him questions, which can confuse him and even shake his faith; that is human weakness.
+When the ear has heard many things, even what you know by heart can become confused, and the man who was blind, his confusion will be even easier; he can get easily mixed up.
+The Lord Jesus did not tell him to follow Him.
 He told him to go “to his home” and live life normally without fear.
-And as he would be walking along in his life, people would ask, and the answer would come from his heart, not by his head.
+And as he would be walking along in his life, people would ask, and the answer would come from his heart, not from his head.

 [27] And Jesus went forth, and His disciples, into the villages of Caesarea Philippi.
 And on the way, He asked His disciples, saying to them, Who do people say that I am?

-Because of Peter’s heart, the Father revealed the truth about the Lord Jesus Christ as the Son of the Living God to Peter.
-Note that this paragraph talks about the disciples.
-John the Baptist was not one of the Lord Jesus’ disciples; John was the messenger of the Lord.
+Because of Peter’s heart, the Father has revealed the truth about Jesus Christ as the Son of the Living God to Peter.
+Note that this paragraph talks about the disciples, and John the Baptist is not one of the Lord Jesus’ disciples.
+John is the messenger of the Lord.

 Mark 8:30.
-This warning was given because the Lord Jesus had to take the suffering; it is confirmed in the Bible (see Comments Matthew 16:20).
-In the next verse (Mark 8:31), the Lord teaches about His suffering that He must take.
+This warning was given because the Lord Jesus must take the suffering, as confirmed in the Bible (see Comments Matthew 16:20).
+In the next verse (Mark 8:31), the Lord Jesus teaches about His suffering that He must take.

 [31] And He began to teach them, that it is necessary for the Son of Man to suffer many things, and to be rejected by the elders, and the chief priests, and the scribes, and to be killed, and after three days to rise.

 Mark 8:33.
 "But He turning about, and seeing His disciples, rebuked Peter..."; Q: Why is it mentioned explicitly in Mark, “and having looked upon His disciples”?
-A: For the difference between Matthew and Mark, link only one point: the rebuke helped other disciples as well; it did not help only one disciple.
-This rebuke would help all of them later.
+A: To understand the difference between Matthew and Mark, link only one point: the rebuke helped other disciples as well; it did not help only Peter.
+This rebuke would later help all of them.

 [35] For whoever may wish to save his life will lose it; and whoever will lose his life on account of Me and of the gospel he will save it.